bryancatanzaro/variant/README.md

     foo(int _o) : o(_o) {};
 };

+//Declare a variant type
 typedef variant::variant<int, foo> my_variant;

+//Accessing a variant type is done through a static_visitor
+//This provides type safety: at compile time you will get an
+//error if you try to access a variant type by a static_visitor
+//that does not know how to operate on all types which the
+//variant may contain.
 struct my_visitor : public variant::static_visitor<int> {
     __host__ __device__
     int operator()(const int& i) const {